Documents to download

 If for organisational reasons, it proves impossible to find a date before 12 months, you have until 15 months to pass the TAC.
 In this case, your PI should inform your program director and coordinator of the chosen date BEFORE the end of the 12 months, explaining the reasons for the delay.

-• Once you have arranged a suitable date with your committee members, please register via the student database, following the instructions in the TAC interface on your student profile.
+• For students from all programs (except BIOMED, see below): Once you have arranged a suitable date with your committee members, please register via the student database, following the instructions in the TAC interface on your student profile.
 The program coordinator will verify that your committee composition follows the regulations (please see Committee composition below) and validate your request.
-This automatically sends out the TAC report form to your committee members (all programs except BIOMED) or to your program directors (BIOMED).
+This automatically sends out the TAC report form to your committee members.
 You can download the ‘PV-TAC’ from your student profile.

 • Art.
 7.5.
 The TAC comprises a minimum of 2 members, and if applicable the thesis co-director, approved by the director of the doctoral program concerned.
 In principle, the members of the TAC are Professors or Research and Teaching Associates (‘Maître d’enseignement et de recherche, MER’), and must hold a doctorate.
 At least one of the members must hold a doctorate in the sciences.
 At least one of the members must be from a department other than that of the doctoral student.
 The thesis director, and if applicable the thesis co-director, participate in the TAC in an advisory capacity.